‘RHOA’ Star Porsha Williams Shares First Photos Of 6-Day-Old Daughter On Her Own Instagram Page

 The new mom shared the snap with an angel emoji and wrote, “This is what gave mommy all the heart burn” before she then tagged a new account dedicated to her little girl in the caption.

-Sharing a link to the Instagram belonging to @pilarjhena, Williams then posted a number of other new photos of her little girl to her very own account including one that showed Pilar with her tiny hand wrapped around her dad Dennis’s finger.
+Sharing a link to the Instagram belonging to @pilarjhena, Williams then posted a number of other new photos of her little girl to her very own account, including one that showed Pilar with her tiny hand wrapped around her dad Dennis’s finger.

 Other new snaps included the baby girl cuddling up to her Nana and another showed Porsha’s sister Lauren cuddling up to her bump before the birth.